qwerty-arun/markdown_tutorial/README.md

 6) Add some images and video tutorial links in the types of operating system page.(DONE)
 7) Create a table different types of Linux flavor.
 Add an image in the same table and a link to the home page of that flavor.
 8) Add a code block.
 Add syntax highlight.
+9) Add a section in the commands about relative path and absolute path.